Jessica Pegula's Success and Achievements in Timeline

 A closer look at the biggest achievements of Jessica Pegula.
 Awards, milestones, and records that define success.

-Jessica Pegula is a highly ranked American professional tennis player.
-She reached a peak singles ranking of world No. 3 in October 2022 and achieved the world No. 1 ranking in doubles in September 2023.
-Pegula's notable singles achievements include reaching the finals of the 2024 US Open and the 2023 WTA Finals.
-In doubles, she was a finalist at the 2022 French Open, partnering with Coco Gauff, and at the 2023 US Open in mixed doubles with Austin Krajicek.
+Jessica Pegula is an American professional tennis player.
+She achieved a career-high singles ranking of world No. 3 in October 2022 and a doubles ranking of world No. 1 in September 2023.
+Pegula reached the singles final at the 2024 US Open and at the 2023 WTA Finals.
+In doubles, she was a finalist at the 2022 French Open (with Coco Gauff) and the 2023 US Open mixed doubles (with Austin Krajicek).

 2021: Australian Open Quarterfinal